jimlind/filmlinkd-java/README.md

 - Setup production and development configs
 - Rework production and development environments
 - Don't use the env flags during cloudbuild
+- Solve sharding
+- Post the right message to the right channel

 Next.

 - Create subscription if it doesn't exist
-- Post the right message to the right channel
-- Solve sharding
+- Don't blow up if subscription already exists
+- Shutdown pubsub on exit
+- Build a proper message